Ida is a Swedish national level rower who has competed in teams at national and international level.

-Luckily there was an established local club to join on her return to Sweden and by 2005 she was part of the eight person team as they entered the National Championships.
-Ida had not competed much and felt the pressure although she rowed well and the team went on to secure Gold for the first time in the club’s history.
+Luckily there was an established local club to join on her return to Sweden.
+By 2005 she was part of the eight-person team as they entered the National Championships.
+Ida had not competed much and felt the pressure.
+Despite this she rowed well.
+The team went on to secure Gold for the first time in the club’s history.

 She also rowed in the eight in 2007 in the Swedish Championship and won Gold.

-In 2009 Ida also formed part of the club’s team for fours in the Nordic Open, which is a 2000 metre event.
-Some crews went into the race unbeaten and have not been beaten since, and at the 200 metre point Ida and her team were last.
+In 2009 Ida also formed part of the club’s team for fours in the Nordic Open, a 2000 metre event.
+Some crews went into the race unbeaten and have not been beaten since.
+At the 200 metre point Ida and her team were last.
 As the race progressed they improved and overtook team after team to eventually finish first and claim Gold.

 2009 continued to be a good year for Ida as she was also selected for the Head of Charles rowing regatta.
-Featuring 10,000 rowers, this event on Boston’s Charles River is the largest event on the rowing world outside the Olympics and World Championships.
+Featuring 10,000 rowers, this event on Boston’s Charles River is the largest event in the rowing world outside the Olympics and World Championships.

-In 2017 she competed at the World Masters and came third in the individual 1000 metres and took an amazing Gold in the pairs.
+In 2017 she competed at the World Masters and came third in the individual 1000 metres.
+She also took an amazing Gold in the pairs.
 The Gold was achieved despite the combined age of the team being higher than their rivals (read more here).

 Adapting and excelling

-Just before receiving the news about selection she was involved in a road accident which injured her leg, leaving her with five weeks until the team left to rehabilitate herself.
+Just before receiving the news about selection she was involved in a road accident.
+The leg injury left her with five weeks until the team left to rehabilitate herself.
 She also was required to change sides in the boat and row on the stroke side which she had never done before.
 This is a big challenge for any rower and Ida described it as “like starting to write with my left hand instead of my usual right”.